+The rules and norms governing the workplace are changing and employee manuals need to reflect the shifts that are happening.
 Having well-written and up-to-date employee policies is more than a good business practice.
 It also helps put you on firm legal footing.
-In 2018, this means addressing gender equality issues, remote working arrangements, technology use, and drug and gun law matters.
+Nowadays, this means addressing gender equality issues, remote working arrangements, technology use, and drug and gun law matters.

 Let’s take a closer look at the company policies every conscientious business should cover.